klhui97/ACM/docs/source/topics/utils.rst

 Prime - Bitwise Sieve
 +++++++++++++++++++++

-print all primes less than or equal to maxn
+| Use less based to store if a number is primes

-Code:
+| print all primes less than or equal to maxn

 .. code-block:: cpp